MSE250/Plotting-Guidebook-for-MSE-250/README.md

 \
 However, you will need to upload your data for plotting to the folder on the left side, and manually adjust settings such as line colors as required.

-Please feel free to read along and click the `Run this cell and advance` button at the top to execute the code and see how it works.
+Please feel free to read along and execute the code and see how it works.

+## How to use

+1. Please use the browser to open Jupyter Notebook: https://jupyter.org/try-jupyter/lab/. \

+2. Click on the `upload files` in the top left corner to upload the two files from the compressed package into the same folder. \

+3. Open `[file name].ipynb` and start running the program from the first block of code (starting from the middle may cause errors).
+The shortcut for running is: `shift + enter (macOS)`.